openclarity/docs.openclarity.io/content/docs/getting-started/deploy-kubernetes/_index.md

         --set orchestrator.serviceAccount.automountServiceAccountToken=true
     ```

-1. Verify that all the VMClarity pods have been successfully deployed by executing the following command:
+1. Verify that all the OpenClarity pods have been successfully deployed by executing the following command:

     ```shell
     kubectl get pods -n vmclarity